bmilcs/odin-project/JAVASCRIPT.md

 There are 3 ways to create a variable:
   - `let` = modern, preferred method
-    - `var` = original method, similar to `let`, but it has differences
+  - `var` = old method, similar to `let`, but it has differences
   - `constant`

-Declare a variable with the name "message":
+To declare a variable with the name "message":

 ```js
 // declaring a variable